Parsl/parsl/docs/userguide/joins.rst

 The join app ``process`` looks very much like a normal Python function that launches apps.
-When invoked with literal numbers as above, it would behave as if the `join_app` decorator wasn't there: the literal number is inspected and a choice is made about which app to invoke;
+When invoked with literal numbers as above, it behaves as if the `join_app` decorator wasn't there: the literal number is inspected and a choice is made about which app to invoke;
 then the ``Future`` that is returned from ``process`` completes when processing is finished.